TheArchitectDev/Architect.Identities/README.md

 These are the statistics under the worst possible circumstances:

 - On average, with 2 application instances, there is **1 collision per 3500 billion IDs**.
 (That is 3,500,000,000,000.
-For reference, it takes 2 billion IDs to exhaust an `int` primary key.)
+As a frame of reference, it takes 2 billion IDs to exhaust an `int` primary key.)
 - On average, with 10 application instances, there is **1 collision 350 billion IDs**.
 - On average, with 100 application instances, there is **1 collision per 35 billion IDs**.

 **The above is only in the degenerate scenario** where _all instances_ are generating IDs _at the maximum rate per millisecond_, and always _at the exact same millisecond_.
 In practice, fewer IDs tend to be generated per millisecond, thus spreading IDs out over more timestamps.
-This significantly reduces the probability of a collision.
+This significantly reduces the realistic probability of a collision.

-##### What if I want certainty?
+##### What if I need absolute certainty?

 For contexts where even a single collision could be catastrophic, such as in certain financial domains, it is advisable to avoid "upserts", and always explicitly separate inserts from updates.
 This way, even if a collision did occur, it would merely cause one transaction to fail (out of billions), rather than overwriting an existing record.
 This is good practice in general.